 Our competitive position may suffer if patents issued to third parties or other third-party intellectual property rights cover our products or elements thereof, our manufacture or uses relevant to our development plans, the targets of our product candidates, or other attributes of our product candidates or our technology.
 In such cases, we may not be in a position to develop or commercialize products or product candidates unless we successfully pursue litigation to nullify or invalidate the third-party intellectual property right concerned, or enter into a license agreement with the intellectual property right holder, if available on commercially reasonable terms.
 We are aware of certain U.S. issued patents held by third parties that some may argue cover certain aspects of our product candidates, including ARGX-110 and ARGX-111.
 The patent relating to ARGX-110 is scheduled to expire in 2026, and the patents relating to ARGX-111 are scheduled to expire between 2024 and 2032.
 In the event that a patent has not expired at the time of approval of such product candidate and the patent owner were to bring an infringement action against us, we may have to argue that our product, its manufacture or use does not infringe a valid claim of the patent in question.
 Alternatively, if we were to challenge the validity of any issued U.S. patent in court, we would need to overcome a statutory presumption of validity that attaches to every U.S. patent.
-This means that in order to prevail, we would need to present clear and convincing evidence as to the invalidity of the patent's claims.
+This means that in order to prevail, we would need to present clear and convincing evidence as to the invalidity of the patent is claims.
 There is no assurance that a court would find in our favor on questions of infringement or validity.
-In the event that a patent is successfully asserted against us such that the patent is found to be valid and enforceable and infringed by our product, unless we obtain a license to such a patent, which may not be available on commercially reasonable terms or at all, we could be prevented from continuing to develop or commercialize our product.
-Similarly, the targets for certain of our product candidates have also been the subject of research by other companies, which have filed patent applications or have patents on aspects of the targets or their uses.
-There can be no assurance any such patents will not be asserted against us or that we will not need to seek licenses from such third parties.
-We may not be able to secure such licenses on acceptable terms, if at all, and any such litigation would be costly and timeconsuming.
+In the event that a patent is souch as patent, which may not be available on commercially reasonable terms or at all, we could be prevented from continuing to develop or commercialize our product.
+Similarly, the targets for certain of our product candidates have also been the subject of research by other companies, which have filed patent applica